movementlabsxyz/MIP/MD/md-3/asychronous-upgrades-problem.md

 It is resolvable by allowing network forks in a partial synchronous manner.
 However, this leads to a series of questions of when rewards and penalties should be applied to commitments on these forks.
 These questions are the crux of the Fork Creation and Fork Stake Problem.

-The conclusion drawn from the Fork Creation Problem is that penalties for creating a new fork cannot be implemented synchronously with block commitments.
+The conclusion drawn from the Fork Creation Problem is that penalties for creating a new fork cannot be implemented synchronously with the block commitments constituting that fork as well.

+The Fork Stake Problem suggests that rewards also cannot be implemented synchronously with their commitments, in order to ensure temporary forks do not have stake-based incentives.

 ## Asynchronous Upgrades Problem
 Consider two honest partitions of the network A and B. At a given block height $h$, Partition A upgrades to a new version of the chain containing a state derivation $S_A(h)$.
 At the same block height, Partition B remains on the old version of the chain containing a state derivation $S_B(h)$ s.t. $S_A(h) \neq S_B(h)$.